Corby's talk about PL/I As a Tool for System Programming from Datamation's May 6, 1969 issue, is online thanks to Peter Flass.

-Bob Freiburghouse's paper, The Multics PL/1 Compiler is available at this site.
-This paper is a thorough description of the version 1 PL/I compiler.
+Bob Freiburghouse's paper, The Multics PL/1 Compiler is a thorough description of the version 1 PL/I compiler, available at this site.

 The Choice of PL/I